wp-plugins/nametiles/readme.txt

 1. Upload `nametiles` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. [Acquire a Nametiles API key](https://nametiles.co/#install) (optional - only needed for Nametiles support)
+3. Visit your user profile page, add your Passcard and enable your Passcard avatar.
-4. Visit your user profile page, add your Passcard and enable your Passcard avatar.
+4. Write a blog post about Nametiles and tag me by typing +larry in your post.